Skip to main content

 Getting an OBO Token

-To get an OBO token, you need either:
+To get an OBO token, you need one of:

 1. A user UUID from an active delegation (simplified flow)